Rates for Outside the City of Austin

 - Customer Charge — This charge helps cover the costs for billing, metering, collections, customer service, and other account management costs.

 - Power Supply Adjustment — The Power Supply Adjustment is a dollar-for-dollar recovery that includes the cost of fuel for our power plants, the cost of electricity purchased from the grid and any net charges experienced as Austin Energy sells power to the grid.
-Austin Energy adjusts the Power Supply Adjustment to reflect the current price of fuel, projected Austin Energy power purchases, and any existing over/under recovery of those expenses.
-The utility can make small adjustments to this charge throughout the year, as conditions require.
+Austin Energy adjusts the Power Supply Adjustment annually to reflect the current price of fuel, projected Austin Energy power purchases, and any existing over/under recovery of those expenses.

 - Regulatory Charge — The Regulatory Charge recovers Austin Energy’s costs for using the ERCOT wholesale transmission system and other regulatory fees and charges.
 Transmission costs are based on Austin Energy’s roughly 4% share of the ERCOT market and determined by the Public Utility Commission of Texas.